sylvaintremblay666/k8s/LOG.md

 ## [2020 Sep 19] Welcome back!

-Well, got into a big depression, stoped working for 4 months, and abandoned all my experiments.
+Well, got into health issues, stoped working for 4 months, and abandoned all my experiments.
 I restarted to work a month back, I getting better, and slowly finding interest back!
 Let's try to keep on with this project :)

 - Yesterday, I realized my opentsdb cluster wasn't happy, not properly working anymore.
 Networking and DNS issues.
 - The weave-network plugin wasn't working anymore on my k8s-master (arm) ! exiting in segfault...Doesn't help at all...!